coolrab/Feed-Reader-Testing/README.md

 # feed-reader-testing

-Feed reader testing is a mandatory project of Udacity Front-End Web Developer Nanodegree Program using Jasmine framewor.
+Feed reader testing is using Jasmine framewor.

 # Table of Contents